-There are some photos of each Beckham individually, but there are a variety of the couple together.
-Victoria and David are scantily clad in said photos and it quite intense poses as well.
+There are some photos of each Beckham individually, but the more famous of them are the pair together.
+Victoria and David are scantily clad in said photos and the images are rather intense.
 These two were usually seen properly dressed, but Vogue Italia knows that sex sells.
 There were plenty of things implied during this photoshoot with Steven Klein and we’re not complaining.
-Nearly 20 years later and the couple is still looking amazing!
+Nearly 20 years later and the couple still looks amazing!

 Nykhor In Bloom

-Nykhor Paul is one of the most beautiful and famous supermodels in the world at the time this is written.
+Nykhor Paul is one of the most beautiful and famous supermodels in the world.
 Kasia Bielska, a photographer, photographed Nykhor Paul in front of bright pink backgrounds and incorporated pink props and accessories to Paul’s outfit.
 This shoot was for The Lab Magazine in 2014.
 Some photos had a pink background with Nykhor in light pink attire, while others had her in all white in front of a white backdrop.

-With Nykhor’s beautiful skin tone across the minimalist shoot theme, this was bound to be one of the most iconic shoots of all time.
-One photo even has topless Paul drinking what looks to be a clear glass of pink milk.
+With Nykhor’s beautiful skin tone across the minimalist pink theme, this shoot became rather iconic.
+One photo even has topless Paul drinking what looks to be a glass of strawberry milk.
 The final photos look like they should be framed and put on walls, instead of only gracing the editorial section of The Lab Magazine.
 Kasia, we’ll take one of each on canvas, please!

 Kate Moss on the cover of Vogue

 You’d have to be living under a rock to not know who Kate Moss is.
 She is easily one of the most iconic supermodels of our time.
-She was recruited by a modeling agency at just 14 years old in the late 1980’s.
-A few years later in the middle of the 1990’s, Moss became a household name thanks to the heroin chic fashion trend.
-Not surprisingly, her first ever Vogue cover shoot has become one of the most famous photoshoots of all time.
+She was recruited by a modeling agency at just 14 years old in the late eighties.
+A few years later in the middle of the nineties, Moss became a household name thanks to the heroin chic fashion trend.
+Not surprisingly, her first Vogue cover shoot has become one of the most famous of all time.

-In this photo, Kate was freshly 19 years old.
-It was graced the cover of British Vogue in the spring of 1993.
+In this photo, Kate was just19 years of age.
+It graced the cover of British Vogue in the spring of 1993.
 The cover photo gave Moss the nickname “the face of London Style” due to her large eyes, big lips, and flawless skin.
 Decades later and she’s still a household name!
 Good work, Kate!

 Steven Klein for Vogue

 This photo was released in Vogue just two months after the terrorist attacks.
-The model wears common clothing that most American’s own and stands tall in front of the flag for the United States.
-It’s so simple, yet makes such a big statement.
-All of the other photos in the editorial shoot had the same theme and were equally as amazing.
+The model wore common clothing and stood tall in front of the flag for the United States.
+Simple, yet big.
+All of the other photos in the editorial shoot had the same theme and the theme was amazing.

 Marilyn Monroe by Ben Ross